I have a living donor who doesn’t match, what can I do?

 What will happen to my status on the deceased donor waitlist?

-If you join the OPTN KPDPP, you will remain on the list and you will continue to receive deceased donor kidney offers.
-Participation does not affect your wait-time or status on the deceased donor list.
+If you join the KPDPP, you will remain on the waiting list.
+You will continue to receive deceased donor kidney offers.
+Participation in the program does not affect your wait-time or status on the deceased donor list.

 Can donors and recipients meet?